Maikon/personal_blog/_posts/2014-05-28-single-responsibility.md

 ---
+title: Single Responsibility
 layout: post
-title: "Single Responsibility."
+tag:
+- apprenticeship
+- SRP
+- SOLID
-category: post
+category: blog
 ---

-Single Responsibility.

 Part of the tasks that I have for this week, is to go through the first five chapters of *Practical Object-Oriented Design in Ruby* or [POODR](http://www.sandimetz.com/poodr/) for short, by Sandi Metz.